tracim/tracim/backend/doc/apache.md

-# Using Apache as a proxy for Tracim #
+# Using Apache as a Proxy for Tracim #

 ### Installation ###